iTwin/iTwinUI/README.md

   - `selectors`: an optional array of strings containing the selectors to be tested, 'html' is default
   - `misMatchThreshold`: an optional number that controls how different the test must be from the reference for it to fail.
 The higher the number the greater the difference must be to trigger a failure, '0.1' is default

-### Checklist
+### Committing your work

-1. Create branch of the form `feature/{description}` or `bug/{description}`
+1. Create a branch of the form `feature/{description}` or `bug/{description}`.
-2. Changes made in the `src/` directory
+2. Changes made in the `src/` directory.
-3. Test added to `backstop/tests`
+3. Test added to `backstop/tests`.

-- This is an HTML file that imports the style from `../../lib/css` and implements the classes
+  - This is an HTML file that imports the style from `../../lib/css` and implements the classes.
-- If this file grows too large (see `backstop/tests/tiles.html`) break it into smaller sections, each with a unique id
+  - If this file grows too large (see `backstop/tests/tiles.html`) break it into smaller sections, each with a unique ID.

-4. Add the test the the scenarios array in `backstop/scenarios.js`.
+4. Add the test the scenarios array in `backstop/scenarios.js`.

-- If the test has subsections, add the ID's
+  - If the test has subsections, add the ID's.
 5. Use `yarn develop {test name}` to run just the test for what you are developing, making changes as needed.
 6. Once you are satisfied with your work, run `yarn approve`.
 7. Stage and commit changes.
 8. On commit, `yarn lint` and `yarn test` will both be run.
-9. After ensuring that neither of these processes errors, push to your branch with `git push`
+9. After ensuring that neither of these processes errors, push to your branch with `git push`.
-10. Run `git merge master` to merge any missed changes.
+10. Run `git merge main` to merge any missed changes.
-11. [Click this link](https://bentleycs.visualstudio.com/UX%20Design/_git/iTwin%20UI/pullrequests?_a=mine) and create a new pull request.
+11. [Click this link](https://dev.azure.com/bentleycs/UX%20Design/_git/iTwinUI/pullrequests) and create a new pull request.
 12. Add reviewers and link work items.